wkhere/eastar/README.md

 Elixir rewrite of A\* graph pathfinding code.

-This version aims to be as generic as possible, abstracting away the graph info and the heuristic distance - you provide both as funtions.
+This version aims to be as generic as possible, abstracting away the graph environment: nodes connectivity, distance & H-metric - you provide them as functions.

 If you like some references to the literature, you can think of it as the *star of Ea*.